Check journald-query¶

 Output:

-Attention: Table below is shortened and just shows the 5 newest and the 5 oldest messages.
+Attention: Table below is truncated, showing the 5 newest and the 5 oldest messages.

 Timestamp !
 Unit !
 Prio !
 Message